 I love traditional Easter egg hunts (and we know kids love the toys and candy).
 I also love the idea of a Resurrection egg hunt that connects to the true meaning of Easter (but kids aren’t always that excited about getting a piece of purple cloth in their eggs).
 So I created this hybrid that includes all the Bible connections through egg contents that children will actually be happy to receive.

-Children search for twelve eggs, each numbered 1-12.
+Children search for twelve eggs, each numbered 1-12 (this also ensures that the egg hunt doesn’t end with little kids finding three and big kids finding fifty).
 After they have found them, they open them and hear the story of Easter.
 Each egg has a candy or toy that tells a part of the story of God’s plan of redemption.
 The coloring book below is used to guide the story.
 I have chosen only food items that can be bought pre-wrapped (for all the obvious reasons).

 Egg #1: Candy corn to remind us of the Trinity